Domaine de la Pirolette - Saint-Amour La Poulette 2022

 Rated estate (2021 guide) Recommended

-A juicy and flavorful Saint-Amour with aromas of tart cherry, raspberry, lemon, and cardamom.
-It is medium-bodied, elegant, and flavorful, with fine tannins and a long, creamy, and flavorful finish.
+A juicy, flavorful Saint-Amour with aromas of tart cherry, raspberry, lemon, and cardamom.
+It is medium-bodied, elegant, and flavorful, with fine tannins and a long, creamy, and savory finish.